 What is Parkinson disease?

-Over one million people in the United States suffer from PD.
+Over 1.5 million people in the United States suffer from PD.
 Most patients are over the age of 50, although younger ones are being seen daily.
 Diagnosis of the illness is based on a neurological examination which includes evaluation of symptoms and their severity.
 PD does not affect everyone in the same way.
 Some patients are more severely affected than others.
 Treatment involves individualizing the various PD medicines available to see which ones help the patient most.
 Supervised medication adjustments are often needed.
 In recent years, surgical procedures have been performed on selected patients.
 In addition to medication, daily exercise is very important for the patient’s well being.
 Education and support groups also play important roles in helping people with PD, their care partners and other family members cope with this illness.
 At present there is no cure.

 Neurologists at Washington University School of Medicine and other researchers thoughout the world are actively working to find a preventative or cure for PD.
 Each year brings new hope for a brighter future.

 Location and Hours